JacksonSearles/MealPlanProject/README.md

 * Redirect Link to Add Funds to Mealplan
 * All Recent Transactions (Date, Location, Price)
 * Daily Spending (Graph and Table Format)
+* Food Currently Served at Each Dining Hall (In development still)

 ## Libraries Used